-They’ll be safe in here, pointing behind the counter.
+They’ll be safe in here, she says, pointing behind the counter.

 Something isn’t right but she seems so nice.
 I give her my wings and she sets them beside her.

 Now what would you like?
 Pinga?
 Whiskey?
-Maybe a nice cold beer?
+Or maybe a nice cold beer?

 Why, yes.
-Yes, of course.
+Of course.
 Her voice is like honey.

 I’m guzzling from a small plastic bottle.
 The water tastes foul but I can’t stop drinking it.
 Setting the empty down on the counter, I suddenly feel dizzy.
 And my vision is blurry.
 And the woman looks different — She looks like a man. . .
 The man starts laughing.

-I see him walking in the distance, my wings under one arm.
+I see him in the distance, carrying my wings under one arm.
 It’s him!
 I know it’s him.
-Well dressed with a swagger, I can even hear him whistling.
+Well dressed with a swagger.
+I can even hear him whistling.
 He steps onto a long pier floating over the water.

 I’m running on the blue pier, trying to catch him.
 I’m walking beside him, looking down at my wings.
-They are tangled up in fishing line.
+They’re tangled up in fishing line.

-I’ve been expecting you, he says without missing a beat.
+I’ve been expecting you, he says, without slowing down.

 We are nearing the end of the pier.
-A fence is there with a gate in the middle.
-He wants to reach the gate — I need to stop him!
+A fence is there with a gate at the center.
+He wants to reach the gate — I need to stop him.

-With a few steps left, I jump to tackle him.
-But when my arms come together they close in on air.
+Only a few steps left and I jump to tackle him.
+When my arms come together they close in on air.
 I slip and fall on top of my wings.
-I try getting up but just keep slipping — slipping and falling — slipping and falling — hard on my wings.
-They’re crying out in pain!
+I try to get up but just keep slipping — slipping and falling — slipping, falling — hard on my wings.
+They’re crying out in pain.

-And now I can see where all the lines lead.
+Now I see where all the lines lead.
 To the hand of the man standing at the gate.
 He seems so relaxed and he’s smiling.
-It’s a confident smile, a winning smile, a smile revealing all of his teeth — row upon row of sharp little teeth!
+It’s a confident smile, a winning smile, a smile revealing all of his teeth — row upon row of sharp little teeth.

 Don’t worry, he says, his a voice so alluring.